ClariceBoldDev/M1-JavelinPolishers/README.md

 ![Responsive Images on various devices](assets/images/responsive-imgs.jpg)

-The live site link is:[Javelin Polishers Live Website:](https://clariceboldon.github.io/Milestone1-JavelinPolishers/)
+The live site link is: [Javelin Polishers Live Website:](https://clariceboldon.github.io/Milestone1-JavelinPolishers/)

 This is the main website of my local gaming group.